 LVC decreases the power to the motors when the battery voltage gets low.
-When the motor power decreases and the red LED on the ESC flashes, land the aircraft immediately and recharge the flight battery.
+When the motor power decreases and the white LED on the top of the fuselage flashes quickly, land the aircraft immediately and recharge the flight battery.
 LVC does not prevent the battery from over-discharge during storage.